Prayers

 God of the Prophets

 Protect all who call out injustice and oppression and work for positive change.
-Give strength and comfort to those who strive and suffer to repair the world.
+Give patience, strength and comfort to those who strive and suffer to repair the world.
 Awaken a sense of justice in people in power and call them to good action.

 God, in your mercy